Lighting Fireworks Remotely

 Practice, practice and practice

-Based on both our own experiences and also that of our Fireworks Forum members, we strongly recommend taking some time well before your display to test out your firing system and igniters to ensure everything works OK, more so if you’re a first-timer.
+Based on both my own experiences and also those of my Fireworks Forum members, I strongly recommend taking some time well before your display to test out your firing system and igniters to ensure everything works OK, more so if you’re a first-timer.
 It is not uncommon to run into teething problems causing the failure of some igniters to fire.
 These problems can include:

 - Using Talon igniters on systems not designed to fire them (they need a longer duration of current than standard e-matches).